 Sheldon earned an M.F.A. degree in writing and directing at the Yale University School of Drama and has been a member of the Director's Unit of the Actors Studio in New York.
 During his college years and shortly thereafter, he produced and directed over 100 Broadway plays and musicals at the Gateway Playhouse in Bellport, Long Island, owned by his family.
 He subsequently became director of the Columbia Pictures Talent Farm developing new writers and actors under the supervision of Columbia Pictures talent scout Joyce Selznick.

-most prolific writers in Hollywood, Joan McCall has written over forty
+writers in Hollywood, Joan McCall has written over forty screenplays on

 "Respect."
 She is producing a slate of nine motion

 pictures in Hollywood with her husband and partner David Sheldon.
 Her